How Do You Prove Wrongful Death?

-Wisconsin Personal Injury Lawyers » How do you prove wrongful death?
+Wisconsin Personal Injury Lawyers » How Do You Prove Wrongful Death?
 Personal Injury

 Wrongful death lawsuits must meet a burden of proof based on a “preponderance of the evidence.”
 The plaintiff must show that the defendant’s negligent or wrongful actions were the proximate cause of death.
 In other words, the evidence must show it’s more likely than not that the other party’s actions caused the death.